aperturerobotics/bifrost/README.md

  - **PubSub**: publish/subscribe channels with pluggable implementations.
  - **Robust**: uses Quic for reliable connections over lossy transports.

-Bifrost uses [ControllerBus] controllers and directives to manage sending any protocol over any transport with extensive and flexible configuration.
+Bifrost uses [ControllerBus] controllers and directives to send any protocol over any transport with extensive and flexible configuration.

 [ControllerBus]: https://github.com/aperturerobotics/controllerbus